 COVID-19 (Coronavirus) Information

-Lerwick Port Authority confirms there are no cruise calls scheduled to visit Lerwick until August.
+Lerwick Port Authority confirms there are no remaining cruise calls scheduled to visit Lerwick this season.

 Health Protection Scotland and the Scottish Ports Liaison Network requires that any vessel arriving from a foreign port must provide a Declaration to the local Port Health Authority - see Notice to Mariners – Maritime Declaration of Health, COVID-19 (Coronavirus)